furbski/gabefurber/content/post/AUD210/projectReport3.md

 date: 2020-10-13T20:09:42+11:00
 hero: /images/london-window.jpg
 author: "Gabriel Furber"
-excerpt: "Using samples to sound unique"
+excerpt: "Making new from old"
-draft: true
+draft: false
 ---

 Simon Green, better known as Bonobo, is an english producer/DJ who has been active since before the turn of the millennium.